 Our investments in equity method investees are initially recorded at cost, and the related financial statement balance is adjusted up or down each period based on our proportionate share of the income or loss generated by the investee.

 As such, the values on our statement of financial position for equity method investees do not necessarily reflect how a market participant may fair value those assets.
-Our equity method investees include some of our larger investments, such as our investment in PharmHouse.
+Our equity method investees include some of our larger investments.

 The second bucket is financial assets.
 Financial asset investments generally have one of the following characteristics:

 Our investments in financial assets are generally recorded at fair value each quarter.
 Changes in fair value from quarter to quarter will either flow through “profit or loss” or “P&L” or show up in what is called “other